On-Page SEO

 • Internal linking from authoritative pages to newer or more specific content distributes trust signals across the site

-• Editorial governance ties everything together: a documented process for topic selection, author assignment, expert review, fact-checking, and regular updates ensures E-E-A-T is systematic, not accidental
+• Editorial governance ties everything together, a documented process for topic selection, author assignment, expert review, fact-checking, and regular updates ensures E-E-A-T is systematic, not accidental

 Conclusion

-E-E-A-T is not a checklist or a quick SEO tactic.
-It is a framework for building content that deserves visibility.
-The addition of Experience in December 2022 was not a minor tweak it was Google signalling a fundamental shift toward valuing the human, lived, verifiable credentials behind content over generic, keyword-optimised text that anyone (or any AI) could produce.
+The addition of Experience in December 2022 was not a minor tweak — it was Google signalling a fundamental shift toward valuing the human, lived, verifiable credentials behind content over generic, keyword-optimised text that anyone (or any AI) could produce.

-By demonstrating real experience through firsthand accounts and original documentation, real expertise through qualified authorship and sourced claims, authoritativeness through recognition and citation from credible peers, and trustworthiness through accuracy, transparency, and site integrity, you align your content with what Google's systems are specifically trained to reward.
+By demonstrating real experience through firsthand accounts and original documentation, real expertise through qualified authorship and sourced claims, authoritativeness through recognition and citation from credible peers, and trustworthiness through accuracy, transparency, and site integrity — you align your content with what Google's systems are specifically trained to reward.

 Frequently Asked Questions